Onto-Med/top-deployment/docs/user-manual/content-types.md

 ## Repositories

 Repositories are one of the main components of the TOP Framework.
-They hold all all types of entities.
+Depending on their type, repositories can hold different entity types.
+We distinguish between the following types:

+### Phenotype repository

+In this type of repository, one can store phenotype definitions.

-We recommend you to create a repository for each [phenotype algorithm](#phenotype-algorithm) you want to model.
+We recommend you to create a phenotype repository for each [phenotype algorithm](#phenotype-algorithm) you want to model.
 By capsulising algorithms that way, you make sure that they are more comprehensible and can be find easily.

+### Concept repository

+In contrast to the phenotype repository type, this type can only hold concepts.
+The purpose if this repository type is to build a collection of concepts that can be used to query for specific information, contents or documents.
+Consider a large indexed set of documents, one wants to search for a subset that addresses some topic.

 ## Entities